dtao/aiadventures/summaries/2023-04-29-basic-ai-drives/basic-ai-drives.md

 dangerous things without knowing the consequences in advance practically defines us as a species.
 (Exhibit A: the field of artificial intelligence!)

 Does Omohundro feel differently?
-Or would agree with this, but he feels that AI will be fundamentally different from us in this regard?
+Or would he agree with this, but he feels that AI will be fundamentally different from us in this regard?
 Why would it be?

 > So how can it ensure that future self-modifications will accomplish its
 > current objectives?
 For one thing, it has to make those objectives clear to